 International and local students without WDA funding must have a 90% attendance in both the classroom and apprenticeship site.
 Local students with WDA funding must have a 100% attendance in both the classroom and apprenticeship site (excluding approved leave by the Academy and/or apprenticeship site).

 Yes.
-There is a Student Affairs department assisting in all student matters.
+There is a Student Services department assisting in all student matters.

 10. What type of Student Support Services do you provide?

 Graduating Students/ Alumni